 Updating supplements to the Union List of Serials.
-The annual cumulative volumes are in turn cumulated ever 5- or 10-year periods, such as 1950-1960, in 2 volumes.
+The annual cumulative volumes are in turn cumulated over 5- or 10-year periods. such as 1950-1960, in 2 volumes.

-D13.
+Dl3.
 Technical Translations Clearinghouse

-Twice a month, \$12 a year.

 Mostly translations of Soviet and Communist Chinese publications.
 Very few items of interest.
-Computers are under category 9B in these abstracts.
-CURRENT PUBLICATIONS M.E.L.
+Computers are under category 9B.in these abstracts.

+CURRENT PUBLICATIONS

+M.E.L.
 Teaching Computer.
 If any of you have had trouble getting from Amperex the M.E.L. booklet described in ACS Newsletter 5, page 3, write to Al Cerne in the Components Division of Amperex.

 Design of a Low-Cost Character Generator for Remote Computer Displays, by T.B.
 Cheek, Project MAC, at MIT.
 Ask for AD-631-269, from the Clearinghouse for Federal Scientific and Technical Information, Springfield, Virginia 22151, \$3.00.

 Uses a 5-by-7 dot matrix raster and a resistor-array read-only character memory for 96 symbols.

-Drawback is that a standard CRT is not used, as regeneration would be necessary, requiring a highspeed memory.
-A storage CRT is used; in this case, a Tektronix 564 Storage Oscilloscope.
+Drawback is that a standard CRT is not used, as regeneration would be necessary, requiring a high-speed memory.
+A storage CRT is used; in this case, a Textronix 564 Storage Oscilloscope.

 Parts costs are estimated to be under \$200.
-Parts include Fairchild Micrologic ICs (923 JK flipflop, 914 dual NOR, 900 driver), 2N2923 and 2N3569 transistors.
+Parts include Fair-child Micrologic ICs (923 JK flip-flop, 914 dual NOR, 900 driver), 2N2923 and 2N3569 transistors.

 Jim Sutherland's ECHO-4 computer is described on page 36 of the March issue of EE (The Electronic Engineer).
-Jim's computer, 7 feet long, 2 feet deep and 6 feet high, ACS NEWSLETTER Number 6 --- June 1967 The Amateur Computer Society 1s. open to all who are interested in building and operating a digital computer that can at least perform automatic multiplication and division, or is of comparable complexity.
-For membership in the ACS.and a subscription of at least eight issues of the Newsletter, send \$3 (or a check made out to me): Stephen B. Gray Amateur Computer Society 219 West 81 St New York, N.Y.
-10024 The Newsletter will appear about every two months. took a year to build and will take 10 years to program.
+Jim's computer, 7 feet long, 2 feet deep and 6 feet high.

+The Amateur Computer Society is open to all who are interested in building and operating a digital computer that can at least perform automatic multiplication and division, or is of comparable complexity.

+For membership in the ACS, and a subscription of at least eight issues of the Newsletter, send \$3 (or a check made out to me):

+Stephen B. Gray

+Amateur Computer Society

+219 West 81 St

+New York, N.Y.
+10024

+The Newsletter will appear about every two months.

+took a year to build and will take 10 years to program.

 LOGIC TEMPLATE

 At the last IEEE Show in New York, the Semiconductor Division of Sprague Electric Company (Worcester, Mass.) gave away a logic template containing MIL Standard 806 logic symbols.
 The template may be available from Sprague even without a letterhead.
 Worth a try.
 Has 18 symbols, from AND to read/write head.

 TAPE, ANYBODY?

-Computer tape, made by Scotch, Ampex: and Memorex, 250' to 3000' spools, $\frac{1}{5}$ ", 3/4" and 1" widths, from Autometics and North American, and priced at \$3 and up, will be sent to you COD by Pat Killmer 3442 Montair Avenue Long Beach, Calif.
+Computer tape, made by Scotch, Ampex: and Memorex, 250° to 3000° spools, \$", 3/4" and 1" widths, from Autometics and North American, and priced at \$3 and up, will be sent to you COD by Pat Killmer

+Jat Killmer 3442 Montair Avenue Long Beach, Calif.
 90808 if you let him know your needs.

+INCIDENTAL INFORMATION

-INCIDENTAL INFORMATION One estimate of IBM's manufacturing costs for the 360: 12-15% of sales price.
-The same source guesses RCA's costs to be 30-35%.
+One estimate of IBM's manufacturing costs for the 360: 12-15% of sales price.
+The same source guesses

+RCA's costs to be 30-35%.
 (From Datamation, Dec.
 1966, page 113.)

 HOW FAR ALONG IS YOUR COMPUTER?